 This Redevelopment Project and retirement of all obligations to finance redevelopment costs will be completed within twenty-three (23) calendar years after the adoption of an ordinance designating the Redevelopment Project Area.
 The actual date for such completion and retirement of obligations shall not be later than December 31 of the year in which the payment to the municipal treasurer pursuant to the Act is to be made with respect to ad valorem taxes levied in the twenty-third calendar year after which the ordinance approving the RPA is adopted.

 VIII.
 PROVISIONS FOR AMENDING THE TAX INCREMENT REDEVELOPMENT PLAN AND PROJECT

-PLAN AND PROJECT This Redevelopment Plan and Project may be amended pursuant to the provisions of the Act.
-Redevelopment Plan and Project- South (LOWER) Route 53/Joliet Road TIF
+This Redevelopment Plan and Project may be amended pursuant to the provisions of the Act.

+1

+,

+and the second s

 EXHIBIT 1 LEGAL DESCRIPTION